N-Vlahovic/couchdb-docker-setup/README.md

 **BEWARE:**

-  - Make sure to remove the proper folder - Executing a command of the form `rm -rf data` as it removes folders relative to the path from which the command has been executed.
+  - Make sure to remove the proper folder!
+Executing a command of the form `rm -rf data` can be dangerous as it removes folders relative to the path from which the command has been executed.
 A safer approach would be `rm -rf ~/path/to/couchdb-docker-setup/data`.
   - Stating the obvious, all data stored in the database servers will be lost.